Become a Strong Bodies

 We recommended that the site have a room that is at least 200 square feet (ideally, 400 square feet) to run the program.
 The room should be well lit and be free of clutter.
 In addition, there should be sturdy chairs available in the room.
 Preferably there should be a locked closet either in the room or nearby where exercise equipment (dumbbells and ankles weights) can be stored between classes.
 Finally, the entire building should be safe for people of all ages to access.
 The parking lot (if applicable) should be well lit; there should be proper security of the facility; and the corridors and restrooms should be safe and well lit.
 Water should be available to fill water bottles.

-At the StrongPeople Strong Bodies workshop, program leaders will be trained on the exercise program itself, as well as how to effectively instruct and assist participants in learning the exercises.
-Additionally, the workshop will cover all topics found in the Toolkit, such as screening, safety, and effective leadership.
+In the StrongPeople Strong Bodies Program Leader Training, program leaders will be trained on the exercise program itself, as well as how to effectively instruct and assist participants in learning the exercises.
+Additionally, the course will cover all topics found in the Toolkit, such as screening, safety, and effective leadership.
 Program leaders will be given guidance on how to schedule their programs, discuss space and equipment needs, and strategize about issues such as transportation and gaining local support and funding.
-Following the workshop, sites/program leaders will then be required to initiate at least one program in their community.
+Following the training, sites/program leaders will then be required to initiate at least one program in their community.